-Year 7 Classes - Single sex classes; specifically designed in consultation with community and in response to school data and extensive research.
+In 2014 Year 7 Classes - Single sex classes; specifically designed in consultation with community and in response to school data and extensive research.
 Research outlines that single-gendered classes which target specific teaching and learning styles for the key learning areas, whilst allowing students to socialise in a co-educational setting in the middle years, have a positive impact on student learning and behaviour.
+In 2015 these will cease due to student numbers and school structures.